con-kitty/categorifier-c/README.md

 A supported type is defined as one of the following:

 - A primitive type.
-All primitive types except `Bool` need to be wrapped in `Kitty.KTypes.C`.
+All primitive types except `Bool` need to be wrapped in `Categorifier.C.KTypes.C`.
   Specifically, the primitive types are `Bool`, `C Int8`, `C Int16`, `C Int32`, `C Int64`, `C Word8`, `C Word16`, `C Word32`, `C Word64`, `C Float`, and `C Double`.
   - The `C` here is a newtype wrapper.
 The reason most primitive types need to be wrapped is